nicklafferty/craftycody/content/life/roe-v.wade-overturned.md

 There are few, if any, exceptions made in these laws for rape and incest.

 And let me be perfectly clear on what that means.
 If your 12-year-old daughter is raped by some pedophile, who may even be a family member, and becomes pregnant there is **no protection** in the state of Texas for her.
 She has to have that baby.

+## What does medically necessary mean?

+It means continuing the pregnancy would be life-threatening to the mother.
+Here are some examples:

+1. Water can break too early in pregnancy and cause infection
+2. Placental abruption is when the placenta separates from the uterus
+3. Preeclampsia
+4. Exhauserbating pre-existing conditions
+5. Prolonging cancer treatments
+6. Incomplete miscarriages can lead to sepsis
+7. Ectopic pregnancies